Home Solar Rebate Queensland Solar Rebate QLD Solar Bonus Scheme – 44c feed-in tariff

 QLD Solar Bonus Scheme - 44c feed-in tariff

-The solar bonus scheme in Queensland, introduced in 2008, was offering 44 cents feed-in tariff (FiT) for every kilowatt hour of extra power you produce and feed into the grid.
-This 44c FiT price ended in July 2012 and has been replaced with the regional FiT.
+Queensland’s solar bonus scheme, initiated in 2008, offered a 44-cent feed-in tariff (FiT) for each kilowatt-hour of excess electricity returned to the grid.
+This 44c FiT rate ended in July 2012 and was followed by the regional FiT.

 The regional FiT is set by the Queensland Competition Authority each year and is paid to homeowners by power retailers.
 From July 1 2022, the rate is 9.300 cents per kilowatt hour.